tfgg/yournextmep/_candidates/eu2014/conservative/graham-knight.md

 person: graham-knight
 region: south-east
 party: conservative
-title: South East - Conservative Party - Graham Knight
+title: Graham Knight is running for MEP in South East for the Conservative Party
 incumbent: false
 ---